-Last weekend while reading an art history book, I came across a familiar face, ”The Thinker”.
+Last weekend, while reading an art history book, I came across a familiar face, that of “The Thinker”.
 No, I’m not talking about Michelangelo’s Lorenzo de Medici or Rodin’s famous sculpture.
 I’m talking about Neolithic man’s version of “The Thinker”.
 Last time I saw it was in elementary school history class.
 Never thought of it ever since.
-And now there he was, with his partner, “Woman Sitting”.
+And now there he was, with his companion piece, “Seated Woman”.
 I was impressed.

 The two clay statuettes were found in 1956 in Cernavoda, Romania, in a tomb near the Danube.
-They come from the Hamangia culture, an early farming society emerging in the sixth millenium B.C.
+They originate from the Hamangia culture, an early farming society emerging in the sixth millenium B.C.
 They were found among other similar, but headless figurines.
-There seems to be no agreement on the age of the artifacts, sources dating them anywhere from 2500 B.C. to 6000 B.C.
+There seems to be no unanimous agreement on the age of the artifacts, various sources dating them somewhere between 2500 B.C. and 6000 B.C.

-There are plenty of other statuettes from the Neolithic, but none of what I’ve seen show the level and care for form, gesture and emotional involvement of these figurines, clearly the work of a true artist.
+There are plenty of other statuettes from the Neolithic, but none of what I’ve seen so far show the level and care for form, gesture and emotional involvement of these figurines, clearly the work of an artist.

-The woman sits on the floor casually, with her arms resting on one knee.
+The woman is seated very casually, with her arms resting on one knee.
 Her robust thighs and hips show the usual Neolithic approach to femininity (i.e.fertility), but look at the well defined hands gently positioned on the knee.
-A very sensual and subtle portrayal of the woman.
+A very sensual and subtle portrayal of the woman indeed.